 And, no, making a colorblind shortlist of, say, one Black and five White fungible candidates and then invoking “diversity” to pick the Black guy is not colorblind casting.
 Quite the contrary.

-And no if a White candidate is chosen from the same shortlist, this, absent other signs, is no reason to doubt colorblindness.
+And, no, if a White candidate is chosen from the same shortlist, this, absent other signs, is no reason to doubt colorblindness.
 For instance, just selecting randomly by throwing a dice would give a chance of 5/6 of picking one of the White guys.
 The Black guy has an equal-to-anyone-else chance of being chosen, but in accumulation he will, obviously, trail the sum of the other five.

 The “Secondly” also points to another complication, namely the inclusion of disproportionately many characters that are originally and deliberately conceived as non-White, non-hetero, non-whatnot.
-Consider the “The Winchesters” (cf. the text linked as [1] below), where the underlying problem is, likely, not the casting but the character conception, which seems to have been deliberately chosen to be “diverse” or, even, to be an anti-pole to the parent series, “Supernatural”, which focused on two straight White men (or three, or four, depending on what season is chosen and where the borders are drawn).
+Consider “The Winchesters” (cf. the text linked as [1] below), where the underlying problem is, likely, not the casting but the character conception, which seems to have been deliberately chosen to be “diverse” or, even, to be an anti-pole to the parent series, “Supernatural”, which focused on two straight White men (or three, or four, depending on what season is chosen and where the borders are drawn).

 After a promising start to the TV series “A Man on the Inside”, I abruptly stopped watching after a gross act of misandry: